JanKalo/RuleAlign/README.md

 The procedure for each experiment given a benchmark \(B\) consists of three steps:

 1. Mining association rules using **AMIE+** with \(B\) as input, producing the rules as output.
-2. Calculating synonymous relationship pairs with their confidences using our approach.
+2. Calculating synonymous relationship pairs with their confidences using our approach with the rules as input.
-3. Classifying, evaluating and plotting precision-recall or precision@topK plots for the experiment.
+3. Classifying, evaluating and plotting precision-recall or precision@topK plots for the experiment using the list calculated in the previous step.

 For each experiment, we provide the exact shell commands for each step to reproduce our results.